References in Content

 • Location: This indicates the location of the content item in the channel.

 • Variant: This indicates the available variants of the component.
+Please note that this doesn’t indicate which specific variant of the component has the reference to the opened document specifically.

 Limitations